Welcome to My Humble Garden

 True lilies grow from plump scaly bulbs and are very hardy perennials.
 I planted these in the ground on the southwest corner of the house and do very little to care for them.
 They have multiplied and look more beautiful each year.

-Dragon Lore is a daylily with a beautiful red flower and a green throat, which grows 23″ tall and the blooms are 6″ wide.
+Dragon Lore is a daylily with a beautiful red flower and green throat, which grows 23″ tall and the blooms are 6″ wide.
 This one just bloomed here in Kentucky today, 23 June 2014.

 Pink Double Knock Out Rose